 Planning our Egypt itinerary started innocently enough — a great deal on a flash sale website for Laura’s mom’s 60th birthday.
-In four short weeks, everything had changed and the country was plunged into the turmoil of the Arab Spring and the January 25th Revolution.
+In four short weeks, everything had changed and the country was plunged into the turmoil of the Arab Spring and the January 25th Revolution, which put our trip to Egypt in doubt.
 Fortunately, the situation calmed a bit so we could take this life-changing trip.

 A rarity for us, we took two full work weeks to visit the sites of Egypt and to relax a bit on the Red Sea.
 We covered points in the north and south of the country as well as a few places in between.
 We ask, in advance, for your forgiveness of the ongoing use of words like “amazing,” “spectacular,” and “unbelievable” — words failed us in this country.